amazon-archives/ebs-snapshot-scheduler/README.md

+# Notice:
+EBS Snapshot Scheduler has been superseded by [AWS Ops Automator](https://aws.amazon.com/answers/infrastructure-management/ops-automator/).

+In 2016, the EBS Snapshot Scheduler was launched to help AWS customers automatically create snapshots of their Amazon Elastic Block Store (Amazon EBS) volumes on a defined schedule.
+In 2017, AWS launched [AWS Ops Automator](https://aws.amazon.com/answers/infrastructure-management/ops-automator/), a new and improved solution that enables customers to schedule EBS and Amazon Redshift snapshots, and automate other operational tasks.
+We encourage customers to migrate to AWS Ops Automator for future updates and new features.
+Legacy templates, scripts, and documentation for EBS Snapshot Scheduler are available in this repo for reference.

 # ebs-snapshot-scheduler

 The [EBS Snapshot Scheduler](https://aws.amazon.com/answers/infrastructure-management/ebs-snapshot-scheduler/) is a simple AWS solution that allows you to automatically take point-in-time snapshots (crash-consistent) of your EBS volumes.